ruvnet/rUv-dev/README.md

 # Initialize SPARC files (.roo and .roomodes) without creating project structure
 npx create-sparc init

+# Or if running with Node directly
+node path/to/bin/index.js init
 ```

 This will only create the necessary SPARC files in your current directory without modifying your existing project structure.